raphaelroosewelt/SumupRiskAnalytics/README.md

 Executive Summary:
 --------------------------------------------------------------------------
-I chose Snowflake as the Cloud Data Warehouse to create and store tables.
-Data were transformed using Dbt for ingestion into staging tables and the target table.
-Jupyter Notebook was used for table creation and data insertion into the target table.
+Snowflake was chosen as Cloud Data Warehouse to store tables.
+Data were transformed using dbt, as well as ingested into staging tables and the target table.
+Jupyter Notebook was used for table creation.
+To load data into the target table, dbt was integrated with Jupyter.

 Finally, Tableau was employed to create a Dashboard, making it easier for stakeholders to interact with the transformed information.
 Is worth mentioning that Python and SQL were the languages selected for the test.